-What is Relationship and Sex Education?
+What Is Sex and Relationship Education?

-Relationship and Sex Education is lifelong learning about physical, sexual, moral and emotional development.
+Sex and Relationship Education is lifelong learning about physical, sexual, moral and emotional development.
 It is about the understanding of the importance of stable and loving relationships, respect, love and care for family life.
 It involves acquiring information, developing skills and forming positive beliefs, values and attitudes.
-Aims and Objectives for Relationship and Sex Education.
+Aims and Objectives for Sex and Relationship Education.

-The aim of RSE is to provide children with age appropriate information, explore attitudes and values and develop skills in order to empower them to make positive decisions about their health related behaviour.
+The aim of SRE is to provide children with age appropriate information, explore attitudes and values and develop skills in order to empower them to make positive decisions about their health related behaviour.
 This should take place with consideration of the qualities of relationships within families.

-The objectives of Relationship and Sex Education are:
+The objectives and aims of Sex and Relationship Education are:

-- To provide the knowledge and information to which all pupils are entitled. - To clarify/reinforce existing knowledge. - To raise pupils' self -esteem and confidence, especially in their relationships with others. - To help pupils understand their sexual feelings and behaviour, so they can lead fulfilling and enjoyable lives. - To help pupils develop skills (language, decision making, choice, assertiveness) and make the most of their abilities. - To provide the confidence to be participating members of society and to value themselves and others. - To help gain access to information and support. - To develop skills for a healthier safer lifestyle. - To develop and use communication skills and assertiveness skills to cope with the influences of their peers and the media. - To respect and care for their bodies. - To be prepared for puberty and adulthood.
+· To provide the knowledge and information to which all pupils are entitled.

+\cdot To clarify/reinforce existing knowledge.

+· To raise pupils' self -esteem and confidence, especially in their relationships with others.

+\cdot To help pupils understand their sexual feelings and behaviour, so they can lead fulfilling and enjoyable lives.

+\cdot To help pupils develop skills (language, decision making, choice, assertiveness) and make the most of their abilities.

+\cdot To provide the confidence to be participating members of society and to value themselves and others.

+- · To help gain access to information and support. - · To develop skills for a healthier safer lifestyle.

+\cdot To develop and use communication skills and assertiveness skills to cope with the influences of their peers and the media.

+- · To respect and care for their bodies. - \cdot To be prepared for puberty and adulthood.

-The teaching programme for Relationship and Sex Education
+The teaching programme for Sex and Relationship Education